 The way artificial sweeteners were discovered could have been a scene out of the classic comedy The Nutty Professor.

-Now more than 125 years later, saccharin is joined by a growing list of artificial sweeteners with varying chemical structures and uses including acesulfame potassium (Sunett); aspartame (NutraSweet or Equal); sucralose (Splenda), and D-Tagatose (Sugaree).
-And there's a whole host of new ones on the horizon.
+Now more than 125 years later, saccharin is joined by a growing list of artificial sweeteners with varying chemical structures and uses, including acesulfame potassium (Sunett, Sweet One); aspartame (NutraSweet, Equal, Advantame); neotame (Newtame), and sucralose (Splenda).

-Here's what WebMD found out:
+Here's what else WebMD found out:

 "Artificial sweeteners can serve a definite purpose in weight loss and diabetes control," says New York City-based nutritionist Phyllis Roxland.
 "It enables people that are either carb-, sugar-, or calorie-conscious to take in a wider range of foods that they would either not be allowed to eat or could only eat in such teeny amounts that they were not satisfying."
-Roxland routinely counsels patients in the offices of Howard Shapiro, MD, a weight loss specialist and author of Picture Perfect Prescription.
+Roxland counsels patients in the offices of Howard Shapiro, MD, a weight loss specialist and author of Picture Perfect Prescription.

 In other words, artificial sweeteners allow people to stick to a good diet for a longer period of time, she says.
 In a diet, artificial sweeteners are considered "free foods."
 The sugar substitutes don't count as a carbohydrate, a fat, or any other exchange.

 "These products can be useful when used appropriately for people like diabetics who need to control their sugar intake and in overweight people," agrees Ruth Kava, PhD, RD, senior fellow in nutrition at the American Council on Science and Health (ACSH) in New York City.